phylliskaka/CNN-for-Image-Classification/README.md

 # CNN-for-image-classification
-Implementing neural network for image classification either from scratch or using Keras Application.
+Implementing neural network for image classification using two ways: from scratch and using Keras Application.
 ## Network
 1. ResNet50
 2. VGG16
+3. InceptioV3